The .204 Ruger

 A friend purchased a Savage Model 93 chambered for the .17 HMR and I looked at the little pill with interest.
-I stepped afield carrying a Ruger M77/22M, a .22 WRM, and my colleague relied on his 17 HMR.
+I stepped afield carrying a Ruger M77/22M, a .22 WRM, and my colleague relied on his 17 HMR in crosswind conditions.
 A sage rat appeared at approximately 48 paces, and I deferred to my friend, who eliminated the varmint accurately and decisively.
 Observing what was left of the sage rat, I had to admit, the .17 HMR had efficiently done its job.
-Hornady provided this ammunition with a well-designed bullet, and the projectile makes all the difference.
+Hornady provided this ammunition with a well-designed bullet, and the projectile makes a great difference.

 We traded opportunities for shots and our day went well.
-The demonstration effectively illustrated that (a) I don’t know everything and ought not operate by presupposition, and (b) lightweight, tiny bullets of less-than-.22 caliber can indeed be devastating on small game and less susceptible to crosswinds than I assumed.
+The day's demonstration effectively illustrated that (a) I don’t know everything, (be) ought not operate by presupposition, and (c) lightweight, tiny bullets of less-than-.22 caliber can indeed be devastating on small game and less susceptible to crosswinds than I assumed.
 The .17 HMR performed much better in crosswinds than I expected it would, so I was more interested and receptive to the .204 Ruger than I otherwise would have been.